Erebuszz/CS_note/Programming/python.md

 > Noted: string is one of Python <b>immutable</b> types

-So, this will cause an error
+So, the following example will cause an error

 ```python
 my_string = "abc"